snehagodbole/ExpoBoilerplate/README.md

 # Installation instructions

-Run npm install
+Run npm install to install all the dependancies

-then npm install expo-cli --global
+then Run npm install expo-cli --global to run app using expo

-After the dependencies have installed, attempt to run npm start
+After the dependencies have installed, attempt to run npm start or expo start